Airplane!? What is it?

 - Fate Worse Than Death: Listening to Ted's exposition about his guilt and failed relationship with Elaine drives three different passengers to commit suicide.

-- Flashback: Ted and Elaine (meeting in the bar, in the Peace Corps, in the hospital, rolling on the beach), Ted's war memories.
+- Flashback: Ted and Elaine (meeting in the bar, rolling on the beach, in the hospital, in the Peace Corps), Ted's war memories.